 Multi-Query Attention (MQA)[2] shares a single set of K and V projections across all heads while keeping separate Q projections.
 This cuts KV cache memory by a factor of (the number of heads).
 The catch is a small quality degradation because the K and V representations are less expressive.

 Grouped-Query Attention (GQA)[3] is the compromise.
 Instead of 1 KV set (MQA) or KV sets (MHA), GQA uses groups where is typically 4 or 8.
 Each group of query heads shares one KV set.
-Llama 2 70B and most 2026 frontier models use GQA.
-It captures most of MQA's memory savings while preserving nearly all of MHA's quality.
+Many recent decoder-only LLMs use GQA because it captures most of MQA's memory savings while preserving nearly all of MHA's quality.

 | Variant | KV heads | Cache size | Quality | Common in |